raghava20/hall_booking/README.md

 Method: get

-/hallbooking/all-rooms = for getting all rooms with booked data (get)
+/hallbooking/all-rooms = for getting all rooms with booked data

 Method: get

-/hallbooking/all-customers - for getting all customers with booked data (get)
+/hallbooking/all-customers - for getting all customers with booked data